SteveTownsend/ImmersiveEquipmentMeshGen/README.md

 Addresses issues like scabbard straps sticking out by adding mirrored scabbard nodes to existing weapon meshes.
 These are automatically loaded by IED and SDS on weapons equipped in the left hand.

 ## Installation
 Run the patcher, compress contents of the output folder and install with your mod manager.
 Place at the end of the load order.
 Avoid installing as loose files.
+Only the meshes are required, nothing gets added to Synthesis.esp plugin so you don't have to enable it for the sake of this patcher.